JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 ## What

-A lightweight remote linux process execution server-side library and client CLI.
+A remote linux process execution server-side library and client CLI.
+The library/client will have a strong focus on transport layer security and the ability to manage access control.

 ## Why

 Customers have expressed interest in a product that allows their clients to run commands on a server in a controlled and secure way.

-Outlined below is a proposed library and client CLI solution that will achieve this goal through a gRPC API with strong connection security and the ability to manage access control.

 ## Details

 ### Library

-#### High level details
+#### High Level Details

-The library is responsible for providing a gRPC server that processes requests to `start`, `stop`, `query` and `stream` the output of Linux process jobs.
+The library is responsible for providing a gRPC server that processes requests to `start`, `stop`, `list`, `query`, and `stream` the output of Linux process jobs.
 Refer to [API](#api) for an overview of the exposed API features.

 #### Interface